POSITIONS OPEN FOR THE 2015/2016 school year:

-The Lehigh Valley Charter High School for the Arts is seeking energetic and highly motivated individuals to join our faculty for the 2015-2016 school year.
-We will be opening the new school year in a brand new 87,000 square foot state of the art facility in the heart of the arts and cultural district in south Bethlehem, PA.
+The Lehigh Valley Charter High School for the Arts is seeking energetic and highly motivated individuals to join our faculty for the 2016-2017 school year.
+Selected candidates will join our team in a brand new 87,000 square foot state of the art facility in the heart of the arts and cultural district in south Bethlehem, PA.
 We are accepting applications for anticipated openings in all subject areas.

 The Lehigh Valley Charter High School for the Arts is seeking experienced and certified educators who are focused on providing the best educational experiences for our students.
 Successful candidates are collaborative, creative and committed teachers who are successful in working in a team environment.